-Lake Gruyère is the second largest reservoir in Switzerland.
+Lake Gruyere is the second largest reservoir in Switzerland.
 It stretches for 13.5 km from just south of the small university town of Fribourg nearly to the town of Broc, home of the country’s famous Nestlé chocolate factory.
 An artificial lake, it was created with the construction of the nearby Rossens Dam in 1948 along the Sarine, the same river that snakes past L’Abbaye d’Hauterive and through the heart of Old Town Fribourg.
+Water lovers will love a day of kayaking on Lake Gruyere.

 Typical of a reservoir, the water remains rather warm through the summer.
 Unlike many reservoirs, it also is surprisingly clear with nice pebbly beach access instead of the typical marshy mudflats common with many artificial lakes.